-To truly reduce our own environmental footprint we need to increase the number of clean kilometres we drive and travel.
-Although the vast majority of our last-mile mail delivery is done predominantly on foot or by bike, inter sorting-centre transport is carried out by trucks and last-mile parcel delivery we use medium-sized delivery vans.
-And given that, on an average day we transport mail, parcels and goods over 1.2 million kilometres across the Benelux, we are focusing on increasing the share of renewable fuels we use as a transitional solution, as we work towards expanding the electrification of our owned and leased fleet across our networks.
+While the majority of our last-mile mail delivery is done on bike and by foot, inter sorting-centre transport is carried out by large trucks, while for last-mile parcel delivery we use medium-sized delivery vans.
+And given that, on an average day, we transport mail, parcels and goods over 1.1 million kilometres across the Benelux, we are focusing on increasing the share of renewable fuels we use and expanding the electrification of our owned and leased fleet across our networks.
 As both initiatives contribute to lowering greenhouse gas emissions, this helps reduce air pollution, which is an increasing problem in urban areas.

 In 2022 we received the last of 600 three-wheel electric scooters that are replacing petrol scooters in our mail delivery network, a significant milestone.
 By year end this helped us deliver 78% of everything that fits through the letterbox emission-free in the last mile, based on kilometres travelled.
 In terms of the percentage of households we deliver to emission-free across the Netherlands, we reached 96% by the end of the year.
 This is because the 22% of deliveries that are not yet emission-free take place by car predominantly in rural areas, where we have to travel much further between addresses.

 We are working hard to increase emission-free delivery in rural areas to further increase the percentage of households we deliver to emission-free across the Netherlands, and in 2023 expect to take ownership of over 180 electric cars to help achieve this.
 In total, switching from petrol to e-scooters saves us more than 300,000 litres of fuel per year, cutting our annual CO2 emissions by around than 725 tons.
 As well as cutting our carbon emissions, this switch also contributes to better air quality.